Oriented matroid

 its usefulness extends further into several areas including geometry and optimization.

 History

 The first appearance of oriented matroids was in a 1966 article by George J. Minty and was confined to regular matroids.

 Subsequently R.T.
-Rockefellar (1969) suggested the problem of generalizing Minty's concept to real vector spaces.
+Rockafellar (1969) suggested the problem of generalizing Minty's concept to real vector spaces.
 His proposal helped lead to the development of the general theory.

 Background

 In order to abstract the concept of orientation on the edges of a graph to sets, one needs the ability to assign "direction" to the elements of a set.
 The way this achieved is with the following definition of signed sets.